-The institution’s objective is to establish ministries, which includes activities a student may be involved in that lead to providing a service to a community, such as a church service, working at a fundraiser or within a community classroom.
-Ministries are a necessary part of every discipline, and it’s important for ACOM to make sure that the knowledge their students acquire doesn’t only stay in their heads or in their notebooks, but that it makes an impact and a difference in how they lead their lives.

-ACOM is a member of the Sydney College of Divinity, which is recognized for having some of the highest education standards.
+ACOM’s objective is to establish ministries, which includes activities a student may be involved in that lead to providing a service to a community, such as church service, working at a fundraiser or within a community classroom.
+Ministries are a necessary part of every discipline, and it is important for the institution to make sure that the knowledge their students acquire actually translates into making an impact and a difference in how they lead their lives.
+A member of the Sydney College of Divinity, ACOM is recognized for having some of the highest education standards.

-Teachers upload course content and reading material onto Blackboard Open LMS and students can complete the class at their own pace.
-As with any course, there are some deadlines students will have to meet, however they can take either take one or six courses per term and take the time needed to complete their degree.
-At some point during the trimester, the students and the teacher have a three-day facilitation.
-This three-day retreat with the entire class and the teacher is used to review various topics seen during the course, go through different terminology, and talk about what they have learned and what it means to them.
+Teachers upload course content and reading material onto Open LMS and students can complete the classes at their own pace.
+As with any course, there are some deadlines students will have to meet, however, they can take one to six units per year and take the time needed to complete their degree.
+At some point during the trimester, the teacher and the students have a three-day facilitation.
+This three-day retreat is used to review various topics seen throughout the course, go through different terminology, and talk about what they have learned and what it means to them.

-Students choose other disciplines depending on their interests, but they also have free credits where, for example, a person who is studying the Bible but is also interested in Leadership can take some related classes.
-There are also Learning Support Managers available who help motivate students that fall behind or are not doing well.
+Students choose other disciplines depending on their interests, but they also have free credits where, for example, a person who is studying the Bible but is also interested in leadership can take some related courses.
+Student Engagement Managers are available to help motivate students that fall behind or are not doing well.
 They are also there to help guide students towards their goals and interests.

 * Emily Willard, Learning Systems Manager, Australian College of Ministries.